Spotify_Logo_RGB_Green copy.png

 Reflection

-Integrating a social feature to an established product proved to be quite challenging.
-The research phase was crucial to learn the emotional connection between people and music, as well as learning Spotify's own attempt to create a social feature.
-To share music meaningfully among a vast amount of users would require more research and experimentation to develop a concrete and viable solution that prominent businesses like Spotify would implement.
-Although my study oversaw on a sample size of Spotify's user base, I appreciated learning the efforts that can go into improving the user's experience.
+Integrating a social feature into an established product proved to be quite challenging.
+The research phase was essential for understanding the emotional connection between people and music and for examining Spotify's previous attempts to add a social feature.
+Sharing music meaningfully among a large number of users would require further research and experimentation to develop a concrete and viable solution that major companies like Spotify would implement.
+Although my study focused on a sample of Spotify's user base, I gained valuable insights into the efforts that can enhance the user experience.

 Next steps

-I’ll be taking my high-fidelity prototype into testing again to gather feedback and improve the product further.
-With each iteration and testing, I’ll be learning new insights, challenges, confirm assumptions, and validate my research.
+I will take my high-fidelity prototype back for testing to gather feedback and further improve the product.
+With each iteration and test, I will learn new insights, face challenges, confirm assumptions, and validate my research.

 A mobile-first online booking experienceRead case study